jeroen/RProtoBufUtils/README.md

-### Update

-*Most functionality from this package has been merged into RProtoBuf version 0.4.
-The RProtoBufUtils package will no longer be maintained.*

 RProtoBufUtils
 ==============

+*As of January 2014, most functionality from this package has been merged into RProtoBuf version 0.4.
+The RProtoBufUtils package will no longer be maintained.*

 This package provides some tools and utilities to serialize R objects to with protocol buffers.
 It builds on the [RProtoBuf](http://r-forge.r-project.org/projects/rprotobuf/) package, which interfaces to the official protocol buffers C++ library by Google.